Re–Directing: East || Hospitality Between Art and Clinic

 Inside and Outside the Subject/Inside and Outside the Institution

 In several essays on subjectivity production and politics of desire, the philosopher, and psychoanalyst Suely Rolnik, describes the interconnectivity of the experiences of inside and outside the subject as an essential force for life.
 Using the Möbius strip5 as an image, she asserts the world, every world, is a Möbius strip, a topological-relational surface with two indistinguishable sides: the familiar and the strange.
-Through this, she explains that subjectivity is not limited to the subject and its interior (that which is familiar – marked by habits, traditions and the sociocultural representation repertoires) – but also the affection zone that is external to the subject (the other, the strange, the one who promotes mutable relationships and possible alternatives to the modern/Occidental/colonial modes of thinking and being).
+Through this, she explains that subjectivity is not limited to the subject and its interior (that which is familiar – marked by habits, traditions, and the sociocultural representation repertoires) – but also the affection zone that is external to the subject (the Other, the strange, the one who promotes mutable relationships and possible alternatives to the modern/Occidental/colonial modes of thinking and being).
 However, the paradoxical experience between the two sides destabilizes the subject and generates malaise and tension: the stranger cannot be translated into the subject’s cultural repertoires; the stranger introduces a new scenario and produces new feelings.
 In the effort to create a balance and eliminate tension, subjectivity experiences two different movements: on the one hand, a reactive movement (conserving existing modes of belief, common languages, and keeping the other as an external body) and, on the other hand, an active movement, where empathy happens and the other is welcome to live in the subject.
 There is a tendency in our societies for a reactive movement, trying to conserve a world that the subject sees as unique and absolute.
 “The greater the destabilization, the more vehemently subjectivity encloses itself in what is established or received, defending it tooth and nail, and may even deploy high levels of violence to ensure its permanence.”6

 So, while we usually find a general reaction that deafens, neutralizes, rationalizes, explains, and preserves, Rolnik argues that we should train ourselves to choose an ethical-aesthetical-clinical-political action, an ethical hospitality that listens, implies itself, creates, and imagines.
 To this capacity of self-othering, of confusing your own identity, we could add here that the wisdom of hospitality is that it unblocks the access to the strained strange-familiar experience.

-If we place institutions in the position of the subject, how could they be spaces opened to the experience to what is outside of them?
-By using discourses of inclusion and social change, most of art institutions still centralize dynamics and conserve their internal politics, agreements, and beliefs.
+If we place institutions in the position of the subject, how could they be spaces opened to the experience of what is outside of them?
+By using discourses of inclusion and social change, most art institutions still centralize dynamics and conserve their internal politics, agreements, and beliefs.
 So hospitality first would claim an alternative cultural mediation with the strictly unidirectional orientation of institutions, understanding visitors as counterpublics7 who can suggest other meanings and intervene in this context.
 It would be necessary to open spaces for listening – an attentive and responsive listening to the ways we relate on several levels within this very privileged place that is the art institution.
 From here, we will follow up with some past experiences in the Brazilian context that assemble clinical, political, and aesthetical processes creating new dynamics within institutions.

 Role-playing in the Museum